 If the sandbox you want to save includes vCenter/OpenStack Apps that were not yet deployed, these Apps will be copied as is to the saved sandbox without creating any artifacts in vCenter/OpenStack.

 Note: When restoring a saved sandbox, the Restore script will deploy these Apps, even though they were not already deployed when the original sandbox was saved.

-Starting with CloudShell 9.1, the sandbox saving process also copies L1 connections (including visual, physical cable requests) between sandbox components, including the connection's direction, alias and attributes (if specified).
+The sandbox saving process also copies L1 connections (including visual, physical cable requests) between sandbox components, including the connection's direction, alias and attributes (if specified).

 The route's endpoint information is copied, not the route solution.
 The save procedure also supports scenarios where connections are created after the sandbox was created and therefore do not exist in the blueprint.

 |Mappable resources||Mappable resources such as L1s and Patch Panels are not copied.|